curl/everything-curl/cmdline-globbing.md

 but curl handles them fine anyway).
 If the globbing gets in your way, disable it with -g, --globoff.

+While most transfer related functionality in curl is provided by the libcurl library, the URL globbing feature is not!

 ### Numerical ranges

 You can ask for a numerical range with [N-M] syntax.
 For example, you can ask